smaht-dac/smaht-portal/docs/public/smaht_nomenclature.rst

                 <td>3AJ</td>
                 <td>Brain</td>
                 <td>Fresh</td>
-                <td class="text-left">Will be frozen and subsectioned by NBB-Maryland.
+                <td >Will be frozen and subsectioned by NBB-Maryland.
 Will need subsection IDs from NBB-Maryland</td>
             </tr>
         </tbody>
     </table>